cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ---

-The most important step towards bringing your project to life is to get a permit.
+The most important step toward bringing your project to life is to get a permit.
 Permits empower you to complete your project in a way that meets your needs and follows the city’s code.
 Before applying for any permits, it’s important to:

 * Define and describe your project,
 * Find out if you need permits and what they are, &nbsp;